Cirras/eo-protocol/docs/encoding.md

 # Encoding Routines
-Pseudo-code for the encoding routines used with encoded integer and string types.
+Pseudo-code for the encoding routines used with encoded [basic types](types.md#basic-types).

 ## Numeric limits
 ```c